astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Remarks

-This method is just an alias for [Format](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String.Format 'System.String.Format') .
+This method is just an alias for [FormatLikePython](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String.FormatLikePython 'System.String.FormatLikePython') .
 It is here to provide a way to translate VB to C# code and still use the moniker Sub from VB that does the same operation.
 If this method is passed the empty string for `format`, then the return value is the empty string.